-- A. These standards have been promulgated by the Legislative Commission on Pension and Retirement in order to implement Minnesota Statutes, Section 356.215. - B. The purposes of these standards are: - (1) To ensure that sound actuarial procedures are utilized in developing actuarial assumptions, actuarial valuations, and cost estimates for proposed legislation for each retirement plan. - (2) To establish sufficient uniformity of actuarial procedure that financial comparability of the retirement plans of the State of Minnesota is maximized. - (3) To facilitate the development of sound public policy decision making in the pension area by the Legislature and the Legislative Commission on Pensions and Retirement. - C. Scope of the standards - (1) These standards apply to the following retirement plans.
+- A. These standards have been promulgated by the Legislative Commission on Pension and Retirement in order to implement Minnesota Statutes, Section 356.215. - B. The purposes of these standards are: - (1) To ensure that sound actuarial procedures are utilized in developing actuarial assumptions, actuarial valuations, and cost estimates for proposed legislation for each retirement plan. - (2) To establish sufficient uniformity of actuarial procedure that financial comparability of the retirement plans of the State of Minnesota is maximized. - (3) To facilitate the development of sound public policy decision making in the pension area by the Legislature and the Legislative Commission on Pensions and Retirement.

+C. Scope of the standards

+- (1) These standards apply to the following retirement plans.
 When "plan" or "retirement plan" is used, such terms refer to statutory retirement provisions as constituted on the date of valuation of the following: - (a) Minnesota State Retirement System ("MSRS"), including: - (i) General State Employees Minnesota Statutes, Chapter 352 - (ii) Correctional Employees Minnesota Statutes, Chapter 352 - (iii) Legislators Minnesota Statutes, Chapter 3A - (iv) Judges Minnesota Statutes, Chapter 490 - (v) State Patrol Minnesota Statutes, Chapter 352B - (vi) Elective State Officers Minnesota Statutes, Chapter 352C - (vii) Military Affairs Department Special Coverage Program -Minnesota Statutes, Chapter 352

-- (viii) Transportation Department Pilot Special Coverage ProgramMinnesota Statutes, Chapter 352 - (ix) State Fire Marshal Division Employee Special CoverageProgram Minnesota Statutes, Chapter 352 - (x) University Hospital Employee Special Retirement Coverage Minnesota Statutes, Chapter 352F. - (b) Public Employee Retirement Association (PERA) - (i) General Employees Minnesota Statutes, Chapter 353, including the Minneapolis Employees Retirement Fund division, Minnesota Statutes, Chapter 422A - (ii) Police and Fire Minnesota Statutes, Chapter 353 - (iii) Local Police and Fire Relief Association Consolidation Accounts Minnesota Statutes, Chapters 353A and 353B - (iv) Local Government Correctional Service Retirement Plan -Minnesota Statutes, Chapter 353 E - (v) Privatized Public Employee Special Retirement Coverage Minnesota Statutes, Chapter 353F. - (c) Teachers Retirement Association (TRA) Minnesota Statutes, Chapter 354. - (d) Minneapolis Employees Retirement Fund (MERF) Minnesota Statutes, Chapter 422A. - (e) Minneapolis Teachers Retirement Fund Association Minnesota Statutes, Chapter 354A. - (df) St. Paul Teachers Retirement Fund Association Minnesota Statutes, Chapter 354A. - (eg) Duluth Teachers Retirement Fund Association Minnesota Statutes, Chapter 354A.
+- (viii) Transportation Department Pilot Special Coverage ProgramMinnesota Statutes, Chapter 352 - (ix) State Fire Marshal Division Employee Special CoverageProgram Minnesota Statutes, Chapter 352 - (x) University Hospital Employee Special Retirement Coverage Minnesota Statutes, Chapter 352F. - (b) Public Employee Retirement Association (PERA) - (i) General Employees Minnesota Statutes, Chapter 353, including the Minneapolis Employees Retirement Fund division, Minnesota Statutes, Chapter 422A - (ii) Police and Fire Minnesota Statutes, Chapter 353 - (iii) Local Government Correctional Service Retirement Plan Minnesota Statutes, Chapter 353 E - (iv) Privatized Public Employee Special Retirement Coverage -Minnesota Statutes, Chapter 353F. - (c) Teachers Retirement Association (TRA) Minnesota Statutes, Chapter 354. - (d) St. Paul Teachers Retirement Fund Association Minnesota Statutes, Chapter 354A. - (e) Duluth Teachers Retirement Fund Association Minnesota Statutes,Chapter 354A. - (2) All actuarial valuations performed by an Actuary retained to do the work for any retirement plan as of a date on or after July 1, 1985 must be developed in accordance with these standards.

-- (2) All actuarial valuations performed by an Actuary retained to do the work for any retirement plan as of a date on or after July 1, 1985 must be developed in accordance with these standards.
-Special procedures for the Relief Association Accounts are contained in Section VII. - (3) All experience studies performed by an Actuary retained to do the work for any retirement plan as of a date on or after July 1, 1985 must be developed in accordance with these standards. - (4) All cost estimates relative to proposed legislative changes in the eligibility or benefit provisions of any retirement plan performed by an Actuary retained to do the work on or after July 1, 1985 must be developed in accordance with these standards. - D. Alternative to the Standards - (1) The board of a retirement plan may use a different basis or assumptions as permitted by Minnesota Statutes, Section 356.23 for submitting alternative reports and valuations to the Legislature, if the different assumptions and basis are clearly disclosed. - (2) The board of a retirement plan that prepares an alternative valuation must also prepare a supplemental valuation in accordance with Minnesota Statutes, Section 356.215, and these standards.
+- (3) All experience studies performed by an Actuary retained to do the work for any retirement plan as of a date on or after July 1, 1985 must be developed in accordance with these standards. - (4) All cost estimates relative to proposed legislative changes in the eligibility or benefit provisions of any retirement plan performed by an Actuary retained to do the work on or after July 1, 1985 must be developed in accordance with these standards.

+D. Alternative to the Standards

+- (1) The board of a retirement plan may use a different basis or assumptions as permitted by Minnesota Statutes, Section 356.23 for submitting alternative reports and valuations to the Legislature, if the different assumptions and basis are clearly disclosed. - (2) The board of a retirement plan that prepares an alternative valuation must also prepare a supplemental valuation in accordance with Minnesota Statutes, Section 356.215, and these standards.